kubernetes/community/sig-scalability/thresholds.md

 ## Kubernetes thresholds

 We start with explicit definition of quantities and thresholds we assume are satisfied in the cluster.
-This is followed by an explanations for some of those.
+This is followed by an explanation for some of those.
 Important notes about the numbers:
 1. In most cases, exceeding these thresholds doesn’t mean that the cluster fails over - it just means that its overall performance degrades.